ghoshbishakh/osassignment2/assignment2.md

 ## PART A: Disk Emulator

-Since it is difficult to test our file system on a physical raw disk, we will need to emulate it somehow.
+Since it is difficult to test our file system on a physical raw disk, we will need to emulate it.
 For that we are going to create a file based disk emulator using standard open, read, write, and lseek calls in Linux.
 This will provide APIs for block level access to the emulated disk.
-Along with that the disk will mantain some stats about its usage.
+Along with that, the disk will mantain some stats about its usage.

 Our disk emulator interface will have the following:

 ```c
 int create_disk(char *filename, int nbytes);

 int open_disk(char *filename);

 disk_stat* get_disk_stat(int disk);

 int read_block(int disk, int blocknr, void *block_data);

 int write_block(int disk, int blocknr, void *block_data);

 int close_disk(int disk);
 ```